Desktop Computing Recommendations for Penn: Current

 Windows 8.1 Update5

 - Processor speed is no longer considered important, but the class of processor (such as Core i5, Core i7, etc.) is.
 A more detailed University-centric perspective on processors is available from ISC's Processor Guide.

 - Systems that use network storage for their entire life cycle may be deployed with smaller (i.e., 250 GB) hard drives.
 Some systems, particularly those from Apple, ship in standard configurations with substantially larger (1.0 TB) hard drives.
 An option, often called something like "Keep Your Hard Drive", allows the retention of a defective hard drive when receiving a replacement hard drive under warranty.
 This usually costs about $20 and is a good choice for many Schools and Centers in order to avoid possible disclosure of sensitive data.
-Finally, support providers should consider hybrid/SSHD drives for price/performance reasons - ISC expects these types of drives to become increasingly available over FY2014.
+Finally, support providers should consider hybrid/SSHD drives for price/performance reasons and may wish to consider SSD drives in some cases.

-- OS X Mountain Lion is the only choice for new Macintosh systems as Apple's newly released systems always require the latest version of OS X. Apple's Boot Camp technology offers added flexibility for users who need to use Windows 7 Service Pack 1 or Windows 8 occasionally.
+- OS X Mavericks (10.9) is the only choice for new Macintosh systems as Apple's newly released systems always require the latest version of OS X. Apple's Boot Camp technology offers added flexibility for users who need to use Windows 7 Service Pack 1 or Windows 8.1 Update occasionally.
 It should not be used to turn a Macintosh into a full time Windows system.
 Boot Camp requires that both the Windows and the OS X operating systems be patched and maintained.

-- Pricing is generated using online configurators available from Apple and Dell and is for general reference only.
+- Pricing is generated using online configurators available from Apple, Dell, and Lenovo and is for general reference only.
 Support providers may be able to generate significantly more competitive pricing for volume purchases, often with the assistance of the University's Computer Connection.

 A four year comparative history of the desktop recommendations is provided for reference.